Dolomite Value, Price, and Jewelry Information

 |Crystallography||Hexagonal (R).
 Crystals rhomb shaped, sometimes with curved faces; saddle-shaped; massive or granular; twinning common.|

-|Colors||Colorless, white, gray, green, pale brown, pink (Mn present).
-Ankerite is tan to brown, and kutnahorite is pink.
+|Colors||Colorless, white, gray, black, blue, green, pale brown, pink (Mn present).
+Ankerite is tan to brown, and kutnohorite is pink.
 Dolomite may also be pink due to Co.|

 |Luster||Vitreous to pearly.|

-|Hardness||3.5-4: varies with direction in crystal.|
+|Hardness||3.5-4, varies with direction in crystal.|

 |Specific Gravity||2.85, as high as 2.93; ankerite, 2.93-3.10.|